Huilliche people

 During the 16th, 17th, and 18th centuries, the mainland Huilliche were generally successful at resisting Spanish encroachment.
-However, after the Figueroa incursions of 1792 Huilliches were decisively defeated and their territory was gradually opened to European settlement beginning with the Parliament of Las Canoas.
+However, after the Figueroa incursion of 1792 Huilliches were decisively defeated and their territory was gradually opened to European settlement beginning with the Parliament of Las Canoas.
 Today, most Huilliche speak Spanish, but some, especially older adults, speak the Huilliche language.
 Laurelia sempervirens, known in Huilliche triwe and in Spanish as laurel, is the ritual tree of the Huilliche of Futahuillimapu.

+The main modern areas of Huilliche settlement are two; San Juan de la Costa west of Osorno and Compu-Chadmo in the southeast of Chiloé Island.

+The mythological cosmologies of the Huilliche has many parallels in the Indigenous religions of the Central Andes including the Inca religion.

 Colonization

 16th century

 In the 1540s Spanish conquereros led by Pedro de Valdivia arrived in Central Chile from newly conquered Peru.
 Between 1549 and 1553 the Spanish founded several cities in Mapuche territory and one in Huilliche territory: Valdivia.
 Albeit the death of Pedro de Valdivia in 1553 halted the Spanish conquests for a while Osorno and Castro were established in Huilliche territory in 1558 and 1567 respectively.
 The Spanish defeat by Mapuches in the battle of Curalaba in 1598 triggered a general uprising that led to the destruction of all Spanish cities in Huilliche territory except Castro.